Human Services Training for Jobs That Make a Positive Impact

 5. Good Salary Potential for Those With the Right Education

 For workers in human services, salary potential often rises with higher levels of education.
-So if you have a human services degree, jobs will tend to pay better than if you have a certificate.
+If you have a human services degree, jobs will tend to pay better than if you have a certificate.
 (Still, how much you make with a bachelor's degree in human services depends a lot on your specific career area.)

-Social services management is one of the highest-paying jobs in human services, with the top 10 percent of earners making $109,990 or higher.
+Social and community services management is one of the highest-paying areas in human services, with a median annual wage of $74,000 and the top positions paying over $118,000.
 Such positions typically require a bachelor's or master's degree.

-Take a look at the average salaries for these human services careers, according to the Occupational Employment Statistics program (rounded to the nearest thousand):
+Take a look at the median salaries for these human services careers, according to the Occupational Employment and Wage Statistics program (rounded to the nearest thousand):

 - Social and community services managers: $74K